Let’s Explore His Books…

 - Visit Ezra Jack Keats Official Website for lots of author information, story introductions, and related activities.

-- Read along with and/listen to A Letter for Amy through Youtube [here]
+- Read along with and/listen to his books through Youtube [here]

 - Check out Scholastic’s resources [here]